Lokua/fixins/README.md

 # Overview

 All fixins are prefixed with `fx-` as to not collide with other frameworks/collections.
 Most mixins can be called with positional or named arguments unless otherwise stated.
-Named arguments can appear in any order but must be enclosed in parenthesis.
-Functions __do not__ support named arguments, likewise their arguments are separated by commas and not wrapped in parenthesis.
+Positional arguments are separated by comma and not enclosed in parenthesis, while named arguments can appear in any order but must be enclosed in parenthesis.
+Functions do not support named syntax.

-##### Example positional vs named arguments:
+##### Example: positional vs named arguments:
 ```scss
 /* positional arguments (col and float)*/
 @mixin fx-span 3, none;